Skip to main content

 The Tomorrow War (2021)

+Through him, men whose contributions amounted to little more than weightless one-liners finally got to be in charge.
+They got to be listened to.
 Across all these epic action-adventures, we could imagine that Andy was finally living out his heroic fantasies--and if he could do it, maybe we could too.
-And because he already had the basic frame of a star, he had a fairly clean transition into A-list herodom.
+And because Pratt already had the basic frame of a star, he had a fairly clean transition into A-list herodom.
 Discovering that this clown could also play center ring and command the spotlight was the engine of his run through his major franchises from the mid 2010s to the 2020s.

 Earlier this fall, Glen Powell attributed him to opening doors to a broader kind of action hero, “… when Pratt kind of appeared on the scene, where he was doing things that were a little more silly and buoyant, that's where I feel most at home.
 And that's where I feel like I had a gear that is a necessary flavor in terms of Hollywood, and not a gear that a lot of guys can play.”